 | Monthly Savings | $500-1,000 | $2,000-2,500 | $1,500-2,000 |

-Cost of Living in San Francisco on $100k (2026)
+Cost of living in San Francisco on $100k (2026)

 SF tech salaries are legendary, but so are the rents.
 At $100k, you're actually below the median tech salary here—and it shows in your housing options.
 California's high state income tax takes a significant bite.

-San Francisco Taxes on $100k Salary
+San Francisco taxes on a $100k salary

 - Federal Tax: ~$14,500 (22% bracket)